uwuprotocol/oracle-keeper/README.md

 - `SIGNER_PRIVATE_KEY`: The private key of the account signing transactions.

-- `ORACLE_CONTRACT_NAME`: The name of the authorized Oracle contract.
+- `SOURCE_ORACLE_CONTRACT`: The address and name of the source oracle contract.

+- `UWU_ORACLE_CONTRACT`: The address and name of UWU Protocol's oracle contract.

+- `TX_MIN_FEE_RATE`: The minimum fee rate in uSTX paid to broadcast transactions.

-- `TX_FEE_RATE`: The fee rate in uSTX paid to broadcast transactions.
+- `TX_MAX_FEE_RATE`: The maximum fee rate in uSTX paid to broadcast transactions.

+- `TX_RBF_INCREMENT`: The amount of uSTX added to the fee rate of a transaction that is being replaced.

 ## Discussion
 Please join us on [Discord](http://chat.uwu.cash) for discussions or report any issues you encounter on this Github repository or on our [Canny](https://uwu.canny.io).